The Eight Best Places to Go Glamping Near Brisbane

 Like its portmanteau name suggests, it's a more glamorous kind of camping that's perfect for everyone, even those who prefer hotels and cosy bathrobes to tinned meals and singing around the campfire.
-It's also something that Brisbanites can experience in plenty of spots — including these, our eight favourites — whether you're after a scenic beachside stay, a secluded mountainous getaway or something in-between.
-Rest assured, you won't be doing it rough.
+It's also something that Brisbanites can experience in plenty of spots — including these, our eight favourites — whether you're after a scenic beachside stay, a secluded mountainous getaway or something in between.
+Rest assured, you won't be doing it rough at these Queensland glamping sites.

 It doesn't get much better than this: a roomy tent decked out with everything you could need, all within a stone's throw of the water on Stradbroke Island.
 And that's just what Minjerribah Camping has up its sleeves at its Adder Rock site at Point Lookout.
 You'll get cosy in a mini village of beachfront tents, with each equipped with cotton sheets, fresh towels, two bamboo chairs and power.
 Plus, as well as roaming around the camping ground's communal kitchen, barbecue and picnic facilities, you can stroll up to the shops and pub — when you're not splashing around or soaking in the view, that is.
 Minjerribah also has a glamping site a little further around the island at Amity Point.